-In 2009, an alternative health care practitioner, Dorothy Friesen, came to the Philippines to teach a healing modality to communities that were suffering from illnesses caused by toxins and hazardous waste left by the US military. ( Please check out the links at the end of this post.)
-The technique was called Body Talk.
+In 2009, an alternative health care practitioner, Dorothy Friesen, came to the Philippines to teach a healing modality to communities that were suffering from illnesses caused by toxins and hazardous waste left by the US military.
+Friesen’s technique was called Body Talk.
 I first learned of it last year when Liza and I were on our way back from a meditation retreat.
 Later the two of us spoke with Alan, who has been a practitioner of acupuncture and Filipino therapeutic massage for over twenty years.
 Now he does only Body Talk massage, which is more complicated than the Body Talk Access discussed below.

 Alan’s story (with additions from Liza)

 There’s a technique developed that a person can learn in a day and practice on someone (or himself/herself) in ten minutes.
 It consists of tapping the brain cortices and the heart complex—actually, the sternum or breastbone—in order to balance the left and right hemisphere of the brain.
 Most people use one side of the brain more than the other, leaving the other side idle.
 But if the left and the right brain function at the same time we can avoid stress and major health issues, and we can focus on one thing at a time.
 With this technique we balance from the occipital lobe here at the base of the skull, then the parietal and frontal lobes and the left and the right sides of the brain.
 Those are the parts we need to balance.